No spend days are quite the thing these days. Some people love them and some people hate them.

 They are a great way to press pause on your impulse spending, just for the day.

-However, it helps to think about how you are going to spend your day without money.
+However, it helps to think about how not to spend money for a whole day.
 Plan and organize yourself a little bit in order to make your no spending challenge a success.

 - If you usually buy lunch, you need to prepare and bring your own